 I Masked From Head to Toe for the Ultimate DIY Spa Treatment

-I have a Sunday night skin-care ritual that I follow religiously, and I look forward to the pampering session all week as a way to reset.
+I have a Sunday night skincare ritual that I follow religiously, and I look forward to the pampering session all week as a way to reset.
 But, as much as I love my clay-mask-followed-by-sheet-mask routine, sometimes I crave even more indulgence.
 It was during one of those times that I got the idea to do a full DIY at-home spa day, right in my apartment.
 Now, I’m not just talking about running a hot bath with candles (mainly because I don’t have a bath tub).
-No, no, I decided I was going to mask from head to toe and set out to gather supplies for a full-body masking experience.
+I decided I was going to mask from head to toe and set out to gather supplies for a full-body masking experience.

-Here’s what my DIY spa treatment included: a hair mask, face mask, under-eye mask, lip mask, neck and decolletage mask (yes, they exist), hand mask and last but not least, a foot mask.
+Here’s what my DIY spa treatment included: a hair mask, face mask, under-eye mask, lip mask, neck and décolletage mask (yes, they exist), hand mask and last but not least, a foot mask.
 Armed with my masking products, some zen music streaming in the background and dressed in my fluffiest robe, I got down to the business of serious self care.
 Would I possibly look like the most extra person on the planet?
 Yes.
 Was I OK with it?
 Most definitely.

 Next, came the face mask.
 You have two options here: use a full-face sheet mask or seperate masks designed to target specific areas.
 For the full face sheet mask, I recommend Garnier SkinActive Moisture Bomb Super Hydrating Sheet Mask to provide deep moisture and leave skin looking radiant.
-However, I went the targeted area route.
+This time, however, I went the targeted area route.
 I used Wander Beauty Baggage Claim Gold Eye Masks to hydrate and brighten any dark circles, paired with STARSKIN Dream Kiss, a bio-cellulose lip mask to plump and hydrate.

 Because all of the above are supposed to be left on for 15 minutes, I combined them with MMSkincare Revive Neck & Chest Mask from dermatologist Ellen Marmur, MD.
 MM Revive is a powerful treatment that soothes, plumps and restores skin.
 It comes in a large neck and chest piece that feels cool when you put it on.
-Last but not least came the hand mask (it came last for good reason: it’s hard to apply anything else while your hands are in paper gloves).
-I slipped my hands into LAPCOS USA Coconut Milk Hand Mask, formulated with ceramides, coconut milk, and vitamin C to soften, nourish and hydrate skin.
+Last but not least came the hand mask (it came last for good reason: It’s hard to apply anything else while your hands are in paper gloves).
+I slipped my hands into LAPCOS USA Coconut Milk Hand Mask, formulated with ceramides, coconut milk and vitamin C to soften, nourish and hydrate skin.